altomaltes/crossbootstrap/README.md

 This script is able to generate a set of cross compilers, suitable for porting a linux distribution to a new architecture.
 Is able to build cross compilers to arm, powerpc, mips, openrisc, csky, sparc64, ix86 etc architectures.

+This is done on a orthogonal multiarch fashion.
+This allows the packages do not taint the root filesystem, by overwriting existing files.
+Also the "fossil" intermediate results are rearranged and kept, so it is possible to use them and build a new architecture root filesystem adding the /tmp/slackroot/kitchen/tools/bin to ${PATH} without installing the created packages.

+The only condition for this is to have the sources visible for the script.
+This can be achieved mouting ( or copying ) the slackware 15.0 sources over /var/cache/source/slackware/source and musl over /var/cache/source/legacy/l/musl

 This first step implies building a set of utilities ( gcc compiler, binutils, kernel headers, and libc ) in their cross flavor.
 The script builds the packages in both glibc and muslc versions.
 I strongly advise to test the packages over a chroot environement before to use them, specially outside slackware.